Research Methodology

 SMELL TESTS

-An example of a smell identification test is the Pennsylvania Smell Identification Test (UPSIT).
+- The University of Pennsylvania Smell Identification Test (UPSIT).
 This test consists of a booklet with 40 scratch and sniff strips.
 The person being tested scratches each strip one at a time to release the scent.
 A potential participant can smell and select one out of four choices listed next to the strip.
 The total score is the number of odors correctly identified.
 The score is then compared against reference data to determine olfactory function.

 In order to test smell capability of children there is an adjusted smell test for kids.
 This test contains smells that are child-friendly, such as bubble gum, strawberry, chocolate and banana.
 Different references values exist depending on the age and the developmental stage of the child.